jakeoeding/instructure-ui/docs/guides/v8-upgrade-guide.md

 ##### Other

 - Upgraded Storybook from 5.2 to 6.1
-- New [legacy.instructure.design](https://legacy.instructure.design) for the documentation of the last major release (v7 in this case)
+- You can view the documentation from v6 with the dropdown in the left sidebar.
 - Updated some of our guides (e.g.: [Contributing](#contributing))
 - Development builds are called now `snapshot`
 - Improved a bit on the performance and speed of the [Iconography](#iconography) page